 Although the European Tour event has not been played at Royal Dublin since.
 The club still attracts high profile professionals and celebrities who hold the club very close to their hearts.
 Dustin Jonhson plays here whenever in the Dublin region.

-Martin Hawtree oversaw a period of re-development between 2004 and 2006 and has polished an outstanding Links course superbly.
+Martin Hawtree oversaw re-development between 2004 and 2006 and has polished an outstanding Links course superbly.